Learning Action Conditions from Instructional Manuals for Instruction Understanding: Datasets and Human Annotations

 \section{Datasets and Human Annotations}

-We are interested in understanding the current NLP models' capability on inferring the action-condition dependencies in instructional manuals.
-To this end, we consider two popular online instruction resources, \textbf{WikiHow} and \textbf{Instructables.com}, both consist of articles composed of multiple steps with their detailed step descriptions, to support our investigation.
-For WikiHow, we use the provided dataset from~\cite{wu2022procedural}; for Instructables, we scrape the contents directly from their website.
+As the condition-dependency knowledge we are interested in is prevalent in real-world instructions, we consider two popular online resources, \textbf{WikiHow} and \textbf{Instructables.com}, both consist of detailed multi-step task instructions, to support our investigation.
+For WikiHow, we use the provided dataset from~\citet{wu2022procedural}; for Instructables, we scrape the contents directly from their website.

-As densely annotating large-scale instruction sources for the desired dependencies can be extremely expensive and laborious, we propose to train the models via a weakly supervised method utilizing a few designed heuristics to construct large-scale training data automatically, and then finetune the models with limited human annotated instructions to further improve the performance.
-For this purpose as well as performing a more grounded evaluation, we collect comprehensive human annotations primarily on a selected subset in each dataset to serve as our \textbf{annotated-set}, and particularly the subsets used to evaluate the models as the \textbf{annotated-test-set}.\footnote{Following~\cite{wu2022procedural}, we first choose from physical categories and then sample a manually inspected subset.} In total, our densely annotated-set has 500 samples in WikiHow and 150\footnote{Instructables tend to have noisier and more free-formed texts so we manually sub-sample a smaller high quality subset.} samples in Instructables.
+Since densely annotating large-scale instruction sources for the desired dependencies is extremely expensive and laborious, we mainly annotate a \textit{test-set} and propose to train the models via weakly or self-supervised methods.
+We hence provide a small subset of the human-annotated data to adapt models to the problem domain.
+To this end, we collect comprehensive human annotations on a selected subset in each dataset to serve as our \textbf{annotated-set}, and particularly the subsets used to evaluate the models as the \textbf{annotated-test-set}.\footnote{Following~\citet{wu2022procedural}, we first choose from physical categories and then sample a manually inspected subset.} In total, our densely annotated-set has 500 samples in WikiHow and 150 samples in Instructables, spanning 7,191 distinct actions (defined by main predicate-object phrases) for diversity.
 In~\secref{sec:exp_setups}, we will describe how the annotated-set is split to facilitate the low-resource training.
 We also collect the human performance on the annotated-test-set to gauge the human upper bound of our proposed task.
 More dataset details are in~\appendixref{a-sec:datasets}.

-\newcolumntype{M}{>{ \arraybackslash}m{.1\textwidth}} \newcolumntype{N}{>{\arraybackslash}m{.31\textwidth}}
+\newcolumntype{M}{>{ \arraybackslash}m{.13\textwidth}} \newcolumntype{N}{>{\arraybackslash}m{.31\textwidth}}